Mr-Geckley/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-The concept is very simple.
-I'll be building a tic-tac-toe style game, but with a few enhancements to make the experience novel and engaging.
-The idea came to when my daughter wanted to play game after game after game after game of tic-tac-toe.
-We would always run out of space on paper, and as the adult, I was unengaged in the game after repeatedly playing.
+I'll be building a tic-tac-toe style game, but with a few enhancements to make the experience novel and engaging, as well accessible to as many people as possible.

-I want the game to be available to everyone - which isn't as simple as just hosting the game on a website.
-In this day and age we typically assume that everyone has access to reliable internet.
-However, there is a large rual population for whom internet is prohibitvey expensive.
-Furthermore, the same percentage of people in the US only have a phone with which to access the internet.
-Along with a dependcy on phones for internet comes an increased likelihood of having a lower-end device with limited performance and storage capabilities.
-I recall when my partner and I first started our parenting adventure, our phones were adequate, but the devices scarcely had storage enough to hold the apps we found useful - let alone hold any extra games to play with our little one.

-So the app needs to be available offline, fully responsive, as well as have a small enough file size that it won't have to be a burden on the owner's limited memory availbe to their device.
+The primary design consideration for this project is "offline-first".
+A shocking number of families, particularly in rural areas, don't have reliable internet connectivity.
+In addition to this obstacle, many families only means of connecting to the internet is via their mobile phone.
+And in many cases their phone is a budget model that doesn't have a lot in the way of memory, which places serious restrictions on one's ability to keep non-essential applications on their phone.

+The struggle of any parent of any young child is keeping their kid entertained.
+A classic go-to game for families with young children is tic-tac-toe.
+The day to day life of parent is difficult enough even without having to fumble with endless scraps of paper and keeping track of the oft-disappearing ink pen.
+Peck-Scratch-Go is a simple solution that will make otherwise painful moments of boredom more simple and enjoyable for everybody involved.

 ### Features
-User login: The user should be able to have their stat's saved so they can unlock bonus themes.
+User login: The user should be able to have their stats saved so they can unlock bonus themes.

 Game play: In addition to the traditional tic-tac-toe style game play, the user will play with a variety of tokens which represent their "team".
-This will break up the monoteny of the classic game by forcing the user to evaluate and interperate the board.
-And upon a winning combination, the winning team will get a neat, appropriatly themed celebration.
+This will break up the monotony of the classic game by forcing the user to evaluate and interpret the board.
+And upon a winning combination, the winning team will get a neat, appropriately themed celebration.

-Bonus themes: Upon playing "x" amount of games, the user wil have access to additional themes, and eventually be able to pick their own game pieces.
+Bonus themes: Upon playing "x" amount of games, the user will have access to additional themes, and eventually be able to pick their own game pieces.

-Service worker: The game will be availble to download directly to the users device, allowing an engaging experience regardless of internet connectivity, and without the need to sapp their data.
+Service worker: The game will be available to download directly to the users device, allowing an engaging experience regardless of internet connectivity, and without the need to sapp their data.

 ### Technologies
-Javascript
-CSS grid
-AngularJS
-IndexedDB
+Angular
+Material
+Firebase
+Service workers

 ### What I'll Have to Learn
-AngularJS
-How to impliment service workers
+TypeScript
+Angular
+Material
+Firebase
+Service workers